andrew henderson menu

 Slovenia, the cheapest place to live

-Slovenia is a Central European country known for its exceptional safety, crystal-clear lakes, greenery, stunning mountains, and world-class ski resorts.
-It borders Croatia, Austria, and Italy and is one of the wealthiest Slavic countries.
-Ljubljana is the capital of Slovenia and was named the Green Capital of Europe in 2016.
+Slovenia is a Central European country known for its safety, crystal-clear lakes, stunning mountains and world-class ski resorts.
+It borders Croatia, Austria and Italy and is one of the wealthiest Slavic countries.
+Ljubljana, the capital, was named the Green Capital of Europe a few years back.

 Montenegro